 The Manistee County Library is a 6-branch public library system serving all of Michigan’s Manistee County.
 The main library is located in Manistee at 95 Maple Street.
 Branch locations can be found in Arcadia, Bear Lake, Kaleva, Onekama and Wellston.

 MCL offers community members many services.
 Our knowledgeable and friendly staff can assist you with research questions, book suggestions, and much more.
 The Manistee location houses over one-hundred years of local newspaper articles on microfilm.

 All branches are equipped with computers for public access.
 They offer internet and Microsoft Office compatible programs.
 There are non-internet computers installed with fun, educational children’s games in the kids’ area of all MCL locations.

 The youth services department offers programming throughout the year for babies and adults and all ages in between.
 Check out our schedule for story times, book clubs, writing contests, the Teen Advisory Board, holiday programming, summer reading programing and special events.

-Madison Early Learning Center
+Madison Community Learning Center